Loading...

 Portion Control

-Include a source of protein like boiled eggs or a handful of nuts (almonds, walnuts) to help stabilize blood sugar levels.
+Include a source of lean protein, such as a handful of nuts or a side of Greek yogurt, to help stabilize blood sugar levels.

 healthspan-mbl